-Chute Hill Campground and Group Camp will be available for reservation from May 25th, 2018 through Labor Day weekend, and will be on a first come, first served basis from Labor Day weekend and closes September 30th, for the 2018 season.
+Chute Hill Campground and Group Camp will be available for reservation from May 25th, 2018 through Labor Day weekend, and the first campground loop will be available on a first come, first served basis from Labor Day weekend through October 31, for the 2018 season.

 Chute Hill Campground is located just 1/2 mile north of the old historic town of North Bloomfield.
 The campground is a beautiful, peaceful and shaded area set amongst tall pine and cedar trees.
 The 30 family sites vary in size and most sites can accommodate two tents.
 Each site has a picnic table with benches, a bear-proof food locker, and a fire bin.
 Potable water is available close to each site as well as bear-proof garbage receptacles.
 Walk in, flush toilet restrooms are located a short walk from your campsite.
 There are no RV hookups or showers available in the campground.